yeoman/yeoman.io/app/authoring/user-interactions.md

 In this example, `my-project` would be the first argument.

-To notify the system that we expect an argument, we use the `generator.argument()` method.
+To notify the system that we expect an argument, we use the `this.argument()` method.
 This method accepts a `name` (String) and an optional hash of options.

-The `name` will be used to create a getter on the generator: `generator['name']`.
+The `name` argument will then be available as: `this.options[name]`.

 The options hash accepts multiple key-value pairs:

 - `desc` Description for the argument
 - `required` Boolean whether it is required
-- `optional` Boolean whether it is optional
-- `type` String, Number, Array, or Object
+- `type` String, Number, Array (can also be a custom function receiving the raw string value and parsing it)
-- `defaults` Default value for this argument
+- `default` Default value for this argument

 This method must be called inside the `constructor` method.
 Otherwise Yeoman won't be able to output the relevant help information when a user calls your generator with the help option: e.g. `yo webapp --help`.